Last Updated on

 They host 60+ million plus domain names.
 Over 13 million customers pay for at least some type of GoDaddy service.
 Plus, they offer support around-the-clock every day of the year including major holidays.
 Have a problem at two in the morning on Christmas Day?
 They’ll answer the phone.

 So, who should use GoDaddy?
 As I’ll show you below, GoDaddy does some things better than just about any other hosting service.
 At the same time, they’re definitely missing a ton of stuff many people consider pretty important.
 Unlike many other GoDaddy reviews, I’m going to tell you what I like… and what I didn’t:

-You don’t have to understand coding, HTML or design in order to get a good-looking website with GoDaddy.
+You don’t have to understand coding, HTML or design in order to put together good-looking website design ideas with GoDaddy.
 They have a simple drag-and-drop interface which lets you easily create a website.
 Choose from over 300 templates and then insert your own content to customize.

 Creating websites is very easy.
 You simply drag elements around the screen.
 Plus, the templates are varied enough that you’re sure to find something suitable no matter what your industry is.

 A rockin' support team

 If you’re an experienced internet marketing pro, I want you to sit down before you read the next sentence.
 When you call GoDaddy support, a real person actually picks up the phone on the other end!
 This is true 365 days a year, 24 hours a day.

 You can also use live chat or a support ticket.
 Tickets take about 10 to 15 hours to generate a response, so this is for non-urgent items.

 The support staff is almost universally pleasant and informed.
 They can handle detailed questions about website creation, hosting or both.